google-research-datasets/hiertext/README.md

 ```
 @inproceedings{long2022towards,
   title={Towards End-to-End Unified Scene Text Detection and Layout Analysis},
+  author={Long, Shangbang and Qin, Siyang and Panteleev, Dmitry and Bissacco, Alessandro and Fujii, Yasuhisa and Raptis, Michalis},
   booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
   year={2022}
 }
 ```

+**This is not an officially supported Google product.** If you have any question, please email us at hiertext@google.com.